-If you suspect your son has binge drinking problems, or is turning to alcohol regularly to cope with college life, get help for him as soon as possible.
+If you suspect your son or daughter has binge drinking problems, or is turning to alcohol regularly to cope with college life, get help for them as soon as possible.

 A Parent’s Role Changes, But Never Ends

-Here are some steps you can take as a parent to help your college-aged son avoid drug abuse:
+Here are some steps you can take as a parent to help your college-aged child avoid drug abuse:

 - Prevent your child’s access to prescription medication by disposing of any unused drugs in your medicine cabinet.

-- Check in regularly to get a sense of your son’s workload and stress levels, and help him figure out healthy ways to lighten his load.
+- Check in regularly to get a sense of your child’s workload and stress levels, and help them figure out healthy ways to lighten their load.

-- Tell your son you are always there for emotional support no matter what – and follow through on that promise if he does come to you for help.
+- Tell your child you are always there for emotional support no matter what – and follow through on that promise if they do come to you for help.

 Explore Rehab for College Students